 - Once done, click on Apply and then OK to save changes.

-If in case, you’re running the game via the Steam or Battle.net launcher then perform the same steps for the respective game client too.
+If in case, you’re running the game via the Steam or Battle.net launcher,, perform the same steps for the respective game client too.

 3. Check Updates for MWII or Warzone 2.0

-Sometimes an outdated game version can trouble you a lot which can trigger multiple issues while launching it.
+Sometimes an outdated game version can trouble you a lot, triggering multiple issues while launching it.
 When upgrading the game on your specific device, follow the steps below.

 - Open the Battle.net desktop app on your PC.